-Michael Loveday is a fiction writer, poet, book reviewer and tutor.
-He currently lives in Bath, and works as a freelance tutor of creative writing and literature in Higher Education and in lifelong education.
+Michael Loveday is an editor, tutor, fiction writer, poet, and book reviewer.
+He currently lives in Bath, and works as a freelance editor and tutor of creative writing and literature in Higher Education and in community education.

-Michael’s fiction, poetry, and prose poetry is published in journals such as The Spectator, Flash: The International Short-Short Story magazine, The Morning Star, POEM, Funny Bone: Flashing for Comic Relief (Flash: the International Short-Short Story Press), and Lung Jazz: Young British Poets for Oxfam (Cinnamon Press, 2012).
-He was winner of the Retreat West Flash Fiction prize in Summer 2018, and has been runner-up, shortlisted and longlisted in several other major writing competitions.
+Michael was winner of the Retreat West Flash Fiction prize in Summer 2018, and has been runner-up, shortlisted and longlisted in several other major writing competitions, including being shortlisted for the 2019 Saboteur Best Novella Award for his novella-in-flash Three Men on the Edge.
 Click the following links for examples of his fiction and poetry.

 From 2004 – 2012 he was editor-publisher of 14 magazine, an unusual, illustrated magazine devoted to poems of fourteen lines – sonnets, ghost-sonnets and stranger brews – which he co-edited for all of its fourteen issues.
 14 published prize-winning writers from the UK, Ireland, Europe, and America, including interviews and essays alongside the poems.

-Writers Michael admires include Charles Boyle/Jack Robinson, Raymond Carver, Patricia Debney, Graham Greene, Amy Hempel, Selima Hill, Louis Jenkins, Luke Kennard, Katherine Mansfield, Harold Pinter, W.G.
+Writers Michael admires include James Baldwin, Charles Boyle/Jack Robinson, Italo Calvino, Raymond Carver, Sandra Cisneros, Patricia Debney, Emily Dickinson, Michael Donaghy, Graham Greene, Amy Hempel, Selima Hill, Tove Jansson, Louis Jenkins, Luke Kennard, Katherine Mansfield, Mary Oliver, Max Porter, W.G.
 Sebald, Rebecca Solnit, Matthew Sweeney, and R.S.
 Thomas.

 Other artists whose work he finds inspirational are the Coen Brothers, Werner Herzog, Orson Welles, P.J.
 Harvey, The National, and Magritte.